Introduction

 target that triple by default.

-You can change this behavior with rustup set default-host
+You can change this behavior with rustup set default-host or during

 installation.